Enumeration of plane unicuspidal curves of any genus via tropical geometry: Tropical curves and tropical limits

-We call a reduced irreducible curve $C$ in a toric surface $X$ {\it peripherally unibranch} if, for any toric divisor $D\subset X$, the divisor $\bn^*(D\cap C)\subset\widehat C$ is concentrated at one point, where $\bn:\widehat C\to C$ is the normalization.
-Respectively we call a curve $C$ {\it peripherally smooth}, if it is smooth along its intersection with each toric divisor.
+Let $\bn:\widehat C\to X$ be a non-constant morphism of a complete smooth irreducible curve $\widehat C$ to a toric surface $X$.
+We call it {\it peripherally unibranch} if, for any toric divisor $D\subset X$, the divisor $\bn^*(D)\subset\widehat C$ is concentrated at one point.
+Respectively we call the curve $C=\bn_*\widehat C$ {\it peripherally smooth}, if it is smooth at its intersection points with each toric divisor.

 {\bf(3)} For a vector $v\in\Z^n$, resp. a lattice segment $\sigma\subset\R^n_\Z$, we denote its lattice length by $\|v\|_\Z$, resp. $\|\sigma\|_\Z$.
-More generally, for an $m$-dimensional lattice polytope $P\subset\R^n_\Z$, $n\ge m$, we denote by $\|P\|_\Z$ its $m$-dimensional lattice volume (i.e., the ratio of the Euclidean $m$-dimensional volume of $P$ and the minimal Euclidean volume of a lattice simplex inside the affine $m$-dimensional subspace of $\R^n_\Z$ spanned by $P$).
+More generally, for an $m$-dimensional lattice polytope $\Delta\subset\R^n_\Z$, $n\ge m$, we denote by $\|\Delta\|_\Z$ its $m$-dimensional lattice volume (i.e., the ratio of the Euclidean $m$-dimensional volume of $\Delta$ and the minimal Euclidean volume of a lattice simplex inside the affine $m$-dimensional subspace of $\R^n_\Z$ spanned by $\Delta$).

 {\bf(4)} We always take the standard basis in $\R^2_\Z$ and identify $\Lambda^2(\R^2_\Z)\simeq\R_\Z$ by letting